parabolabam/RAG/apps/senpy-ai-chatbot/README.md

 - [ ] Find sources with parseable news headers
-- [ ] feed them to openai aggregator with correct prompts
 - [ ] send beautiful telegram posts from AI generated content
 - [ ] make code log-able, meaning add more logs for applicatioin so I can track it down